Do You Have A Child? Here’s A Tax Credit You Can Claim!

 It’s always a delight to see photos of friends, relatives, and even strangers welcoming a baby.
 Who doesn’t light up at the sight of a baby on their feed?
 It is never a chore to throw in positive reactions and comments when a bundle of joy is pictured.

-But, we can all agree that having babies and raising them are entirely different things.
-That cute smile and their innocently melodic coos can’t possibly paint a picture of all the sleepless nights and challenges parents will have to face afterwards.
+But we can all agree that having babies and raising them are entirely different things.
+That cute smile can’t possibly paint a picture of the sleepless nights and challenges parents will have to face afterwards.

-This is exactly why everyone has a responsibility to build a community and foster an environment that will nourish a child and support their growth and development.
+This is why everyone has a responsibility to foster an environment that will nourish a child and support their development.
 As they say, it takes a village to raise a child.

 In that sense, the government needs to have a hand in creating policies that promote a child’s best interest.
 One that comes to mind is the Child Tax Credit.